weigo495959/what-s-new-/README.md

 the reasion why i'm sometimes being late or not able to do or even woriking in my projects and stuff

-because of high school homework & ex stuff thats why I was not able to post someting in the end of 2021
+because of high school homework & Exams stuff thats why I was not able to post someting in the end of 2021

 this year im gonna be working well to do my best as i can, as well in my career becuse i'm sure i'm just well be best at it